doemerson123/fake-detector/README.md

 ## Is this thing on????
 Since all configuration for the app occurs in params.yaml, entry points do not have a CLI.
-Executing either of the two .py files/modules in the terminal will trigger the logic.
+Executing either of the two .py files/modules in the terminal will trigger the logic: `python model_training.py` or `python data_collection.py`

 Test strategy is implemented using pytest.
 All code and supporting files reside in the test folder.
 Calling pytest in your favorite way will bring it to life.